 This story is part of a series, published in The Reader and on omahajobs.com, which spotlights the experiences of low-income, working families in Omaha.
-To read the article on omahajobs.com, click here.
-This article is also part of a larger series about inequity in Omaha, titled “(DIS)Investment.”
+This article is also part of a larger series about inequity in Omaha, titled “(DIS)Invested.”

-When Erika Felt signed child care workers’ welfare paperwork, she felt like garbage.
+When Erika Felt signed child care workers’ paperwork for public benefits, she felt like garbage.
 As director of a local child care center, Felt didn’t set workers’ $9.25/hour wages — that was up to the owner.
 But she still felt awful, staring down what she calls the “problem of poverty” among those teaching Nebraska’s youngest children.

 “It’s hard to watch people not get paid anything but do one of the most important jobs,” said Felt, who left the center and now runs an in-home child care, The Playschool House.

 It especially stung because Felt, who’s worked in child care for more than two decades, was once in a similar situation.
 Years before, she provided subsidized child care to families while she was on public benefits to feed, clothe and house herself and her children.
 To eventually stay off assistance, Felt worked 60 to 75 hours each week.
 That took a personal toll in numerous ways.

 “It took me two years to take my mother’s ashes to [my hometown] to scatter them because I couldn’t afford to go,” Felt said.